2021 World Dementia & Mental Health Conference

 Session 10: Ethical Dilemmas in Dementia

-All the people working in dementia care face a difficult situation and have to take an ethical decision every day.
-It is very important for the Caregivers to balance the needs of their patients while considering patient privacy, the potential risk, and abuse, the benefits including medications, and procedures.
-If in case the patients are not able to make decisions and express their will, then their guardian or the designated decision-makers must step in to make the difficult decisions.
+All the people working in dementia care face a difficult situation and have to make an ethical decision every day.
+The Caregivers need to balance the needs of their patients while considering patient privacy, the potential risk, and abuse, the benefits including medications, and procedures.
+If the patients cannot make decisions and express their will, then their guardian or the designated decision-makers must step in to make the difficult decisions.

 - Caregiving – Alzheimer’s & Dementia